- 80 Actual Exam Questions

 Comprehensive and Detailed Explanation From Exact Extract:

-Thus, D is the correct answer.
+Thus, D is the correct and SRE-authentic answer.

 Site Reliability Engineering, Chapter: ''Service Level Objectives.''